lightheaded/tom.readme/README.md

 I can take it.
 And it will make it better for me and for you.

 I strongly believe in that people always have a reason for saying things they say.
-Hence I try to be ultra-rational about feedback to me and my team.
+Hence I try to be ultra-rational about feedback given to me and my team.
 I urge you to give me constant feedback – about what works and what does not.

 Disagreement is feedback.
 Always let me know if you don't think I'm right.